The hike to the breathtaking Tiger’s Nest in Bhutan is a long way.

 At the base of the valley, for a fee, there are horses available for rent.
-You can sit somewhat comfortably on horseback to reach the cafeteria about mid-way up the trail, then continue from there.
-To descend the mountain though, you’ll have to do it on foot.
-As for that question, I hope you can find some answers and insight in this article.
+You can sit somewhat comfortably on horseback to reach the cafeteria about mid-way up the trail, then continue hiking from there.
+To descend the mountain though, you’ll have to do it on foot – horse rides are not available.
+As for that question in the header, I hope you can find some answers and insight through this article.

 How’s the trail to Tiger’s Nest like?

-I have read articles that mentioned taking the horses to the cafeteria is completely safe.
+I have read articles that mentioned, “riding the horses to the cafeteria is completely safe”.
 This, I’ll have to disagree.
 Other than reported accidents, the possibility of the animal slipping is valid.
-Not to mention other horses falling and impacting your horse.
+As they move in a group, I don’t need to mention about perhaps other horses falling and impacting your horse.

 In wet weather or if the ground is muddy, it’ll be a stupid decision to ride the horses.
-A friend hiked this in wet weather and saw some people slip and fall on the slippery ground and got hurt, without the horses.
+A friend hiked to Tiger’s Nest in wet weather and saw some people slip and fall on the slippery ground and get hurt, even without the horses.

 Where the horses are trained to walk

-Firstly, the horses have been trained to walk close to the edge of the cliff (hikers, keep to your right when you’re hiking upwards).
-I don’t know how come BUT really, you don’t want to be the one that has to keep to the cliff-edge, lol.
+Firstly, the horses have been trained to walk close to the edge of the cliff, while hikers stay at the inner, safer side.
+I don’t know how this arrangement came about but really, you don’t want to be the one next to the cliff-edge, lol.

 We would stop in our tracks whenever we see the animals coming, to give way to them, and also because they kick up a lot of dust inevitably.

 While the horse struggles uphill, the rider would need to lean forward to keep the balance.